.

 - RAIL HOLDER: For lying slides on or to dry slides.

 (Wikipedia excerpt: ..."
-A microscope slide is a thin flat piece of glass, typically 75 by 26 mm (3 by 1 inches) and about 1 mm thick, used to hold objects for examination under a microscope.
+A microscope slide is a thin flat piece of glass, typically 75 by 26mm and about 1mm thick, used to hold objects for examination under a microscope.
 Typically the object is mounted (secured) on the slide, and then both are inserted together in the microscope for viewing.
 This arrangement allows several slide-mounted objects to be quickly inserted and removed from the microscope, labeled, transported, and stored in appropriate slide cases or folders etc.

 Microscope slides are often used together with a cover slip or cover glass, a smaller and thinner sheet of glass that is placed over the specimen.
 Slides are held in place on the microscope's stage by slide clips, slide clamps or a cross-table which is used to achieve precise, remote movement of the slide upon the microscope's stage (such as in an automated/computer operated system, or where touching the slide with fingers is inappropriate either due to the risk of contamination or lack of precision)...")